akash-de-alwis/skillSync/README.md

 ## Features
 - **User Profiles**: Register and customize profiles to highlight skills offered or sought.
 - **Skill Listings**: Post or browse skill sessions with details like description, category, and schedule.
-- **Session Booking**: Book sessions with instructors and manage schedules.
 - **Learning Plans & Progress Tracking**: Set learning goals and monitor progress with personalized plans.
 - **Authentication**: Secure user login and registration using JWT.
 - **Responsive UI**: Access the platform seamlessly on desktop and mobile devices.